 PJ Carlino, Ph.
 D is a furniture designer, design educator and design historian.
 His scholarship decodes the history embedded in industrially produced products with a particular focus on the vernacular object and the intersection of production and consumption.

-The courses he has taught include: MFA Industrial Design Thesis, History of Design 1850-Present, Undergraduate Product Design Capstone Studio, Prototyping, Technical Drawing and Rendering, Materials and Manufacturing methods, Basic Drawing, Figure Drawing and Watercolor Techniques.
+The courses he has taught include: MFA Industrial Design Thesis, History of Design 1850-Present, BFA Product Design Capstone Studio, BFA Prototyping, BFA Technical Drawing and Rendering, BFA Materials and Manufacturing methods, BFA Basic Drawing, CE Figure Drawing and CE Watercolor Techniques.
 He has been active in design pedagogy and design school administration at several institutions.

 PhD, American and New England Studies